 All the best,

-- 1 package of Ramen noodles - throw away the flavor packet
+- 1 package of Ramen noodles (throw away the flavor packet)

-- 2 tsp. finely grated - fresh ginger
+- 2 tsp. fresh ginger, finely grated

-- 1 garlic clove - finely minced
+- 1 garlic clove, finely minced

-- 1 carrot - grated
+- 1 carrot, grated

 - 3 cups vegetable or meat broth (got rehydrated mushrooms? use the strained liquid and bring up to 3 cups with vegetable or meat broth)

-- 2 tbsp. soy sauce - or to taste
+- 2 tbsp. soy sauce, or to taste

 - 2 tsp. sesame oil